-The use of electronic meetings should be allowed during a state of emergency when social distancing is a necessity and electronic meetings should be studied by the FOIA Council for use at other specified times.
+The use of electronic meetings should be allowed during a state of emergency when social distancing is a necessity.
+VML supports the option of local and regional bodies to meet electronically with public participation without a state of emergency in place.